-is its dedicated staff that has and always will contribute to its success.
+That said, whatever happens to the P.C., it is its dedicated staff that has and always will contribute to its success.

 Please give generously to the Spring Campaign.
-Your donation truly helps fund the Pacific Citizen and allows it to continue to deliver to you the best coverage of the AAPI growth, which then stalled in the latter part of today, which would optimize an adaptation to the larger dynamics going on in the newspaper and JACL worlds.
+Your donation truly helps fund the Pacific Citizen and allows it to continue to deliver to you the best coverage of the AAPI and JACL worlds.